kr0st/fplog/README.md

     sudo nvram boot-args="ncl=131072"
     sudo shutdown -r now

+If you are on macOS Sierra or later the above will not work from normal mode, you will need to reboot into recovery mode (cmd +r) and run the above in the terminal there.

 After the reboot open the terminal again and run these commands:

     sudo sysctl -w kern.ipc.maxsockbuf=16777216